Greater blue-ringed octopus: Flashing behavior

 The octopus usually flashes its iridescent rings as a warning signal, each flash lasting around a third of a second.
-To test the theory if blue-ringed octopuses could produce their own blue iridescence, scientists bathed the octopus samples in a wide range of chemicals that were known to affect chromatophores and iridophores.
+To test the theory if blue-ringed octopodes could produce their own blue iridescence, scientists bathed the octopus samples in a wide range of chemicals that were known to affect chromatophores and iridophores.
 It was found that none of the chemicals used affected the octopuses' ability to produce its blue rings.
 It was also found that after examining the blue rings (specifically the iridophores) were seen to shift to the UV end of the spectrum which is a defining characteristic of multi-layer reflectors.
 It was also found that the iridophores are nicely tucked into the modified skin folds, kind of like pouches, which could be contracted by the muscles that connect the center of each ring to the rim.
 When the muscles then relax, the muscles around the perimeter of the ring contract which in turn causes the pouch to open to expose the iridescent flash.
 The octopus can then expand the brown chromatophores on either side of its ring to enhance the contrast of its iridescence.
 After all of the testing was complete, it was determined that the muscle contracting mechanisms was key to how the blue-ringed octopus portrayed its iridescent signaling success.